SeanHRN/krita-renpy-scripter/manual.md

 ## Notes

  - The manual for Krita Batch Exporter is [here](https://github.com/GDQuest/krita-batch-exporter/blob/master/batch_exporter/Manual.md).
+ - Tip: Group Generate Ren'Py Scripting and Krita Batch Exporter together as tabs to save space (unlike how I had them \
+in the examples.)
- - This plugin allows non-integer values for size percentage via `round()`, but Krita Batch Exporter does not. <br> The included Scale Percentage Size Calculator uses integer values only.
+ - This plugin allows non-integer values for size percentage via `round()`, but Krita Batch Exporter does not.
+The included Scale Percentage Size Calculator uses integer values only.
  - Metadata tags are case-insensitive in this plugin but case-sensitive in Krita Batch Exporter.
  - If a group layer and its contained layer both have metadata, the group properties have priority.
  - The line for the output file name is at the bottom because I think it's the widget that users\